jasonleehs1018/Design-Portfolio/Project_3-Shear-Bucklng-Desgn-Space/README.md

 </div>

 For the uncoupled laminates, positive and negative shear give identical buckling load factors.
-The shear buckling factors are obtained by substituting the calculated coefficients into Eqn. \ref{eq:bucklingCFS}.
+The shear buckling factors are obtained by substituting the calculated coefficients into [Eqn.
+1 from Project 2](/Design-Portfolio/Project_2-Lamination-parameter-design-space/eqn-bucklingCFS).
 In this case, $k_{xy}$ is defined by:

 <div id="eq-kxy">